 - For Identity Type, select Named Principal.

-- For Authentication Protocol, choose OAuth 2.0.
+- For the Authentication Protocol, choose OAuth 2.0.

 - Enable the Start Authentication Flow and click Save.